 It also sounds pretty crazy at idle.
 Which is definitely a nice plus point for most of us.

 One of the big advantage of tuning Hondas is the fact ECU tuning is just so easy, thanks to Hondata ECUs.
 Hondata is a range of aftermarket programmable ECUs for Hondas which no only are incredibly easy to install and set up.
 But they’re pretty low priced, hugely capable, and perhaps most importantly, there’s a ridiculous amount of knowledge and help out there available for them.

 Aftermarket ECUs are often tricky to install and get running, to say the least.
 But this couldn’t be easier, and of the many cool things about VTEC tuning, we think Hondata is one of the most useful aspects.

 Other cool VTEC engines to tune

-We can’t cover every decent Honda VTEC in this feature as they’ve made so many.
+We can’t cover every decent Honda engine in this VTEC tuning guide as they’ve made so many.
 But here’s a few more well worth a mention…

 These 2.2ltr 16V VTEC lumps are very, very good, and were the engines Honda chose to base their Formula 3 race engines on, not to mention their BTCC and JTCC Touring Car racers.
 Proven to produce well over 300bhp with heavy N/A tuning, 700bhp+ with basic forged internals and turbocharged, and well over 1000 when really pushed hard, these engines are very strong and capable.
 Unfortunately they’re not the most commonly tuned engine in the UK, purely as they came fitted to less popular cars such as the Prelude and Accord Type R. But there’s nothing stopping you doing a swap…